rdkcentral/rdk-halif-test-device_settings/docs/pages/dsDisplay/ds-display_L3_TestProcedure.md

 **Expected Results:**

-The test will enable/disable ALLM mode on the HDMI output video port.
+The test will Enables/Disables ALLM mode for HDMI output port connected to display.
 The user will confirm the correct ALLM mode using a supported AV analyzer.

 **Note:** Currently unable to verify this test case.